BertHav/Omgevingsmonitor_Software/README.md

 Run Project -> Clean.
 Check 'Start a build immediately' and choose 'Clean'.

+## Known issues
+- If the OM runs on battery power and the boot button is pressed, it can take up to half a minute before the device is fully operational and the LED display starts when using a Sensirion sen5x sensor.
+- If 3 red LEDs illuminate repeatedly during start-up, the reset button must be pressed for approximately 3 seconds.
+This ensures that the ESP has sufficient time to reset.
+Then check whether the WiFi connection still works correctly.
+The OM must have uploaded the first values ​​for temperature and humidity within one minute.
+If in doubt, the procedure for connecting to the home network can be carried out again.
+- The system must be reset twice to reach optimal energy saving mode.
+- If the user button is pressed to change the LED mode, it may take up to 30 seconds for the system to enter standby mode when a sen5x is attached.
+This is not really an issue because the system is waiting for a particle measurement.

+#### version 4.3 Various fixes to better handle error handling in different conditions.
+Feedback when the user button is pressed by the VOC LED, which then lights up white briefly.
+The 128x64 OLED display is optionally added to the I2C2 bus.
+This option is disabled by default in the build.

+#### version 4.2 optional display can be compiled for local display of values. (still in development) The define directive "#define SSD1306" is located at about line 24 in ssd1306_128x64_i2c.h

 #### version 4.01
 Correction for LED color on low battery and some clean up.